GoogleCloudPlatform/nodejs-serverless-microservices-demo/README.md

 See [diagram](https://docs.google.com/presentation/d/1w71AEGUz3ZwirmNzvHkGSwnkUeTa25iz7lKVCkEfUJo/edit#slide=id.g371a2bab30_0_0).

+* `frontend`: A frontend to vizualise which websites are tracked and see their screenshots
 * `task-scheduler`: Every 5 minutes, looks for new screenshot to take.
 * `screenshot`: Takes screenshots of the given URL
+* `image-diff`: Compares an image with its reference image